 The Moto2 and Moto3 classes will enjoy just one test session at the Jerez circuit from 22 to 24 February.
 So, there are only two months left and we will be able to sit back on the sofa to have some fun watching the spectacular races of the fastest two wheels in the world.

-Where and how can you watch the MotoGP races?
+Where and how can you watch the MotoGP livestream 2022?

 First, let us remember that over 200 nations in the world receive the live signal of the races: the MotoGP and its spectacular races start from the track and get into 432 million homes in the world.
 These are truly huge numbers and represent the pinnacle of a very detailed and robust strategic plan that sees the synergistic commitment of an entire organization, including a huge production and distribution.